patrikglanemann/zblock-notes-list/README.md

     ```
 ````

+To open a note click on the tilte.

 You can also set a limit for the number of notes to be displayed.
 The default is 10!
 Just insert a number inside the codeblock.
 If you want all your notes to be displayed just add a high number.
 Example: